beyondessential/tamanu-open/docs/models.md

 ### User

-Users of the application, required to be able to login to either the tamanu mobile or desktop applications.
+Users of the application, required to be able to login to either the tamanu mobile or web applications.

-### UserFacility
+### Userfacility

 Represents the relationship between a user and which facility they work from.